openmrs/openmrs-contrib-itsm-terraform/README.md

 ## Could not create DNS entries
 - Verify that the entry doesn't already exist in our DNS provider.

-## SSH / File resources/ Remote exec not working after ansible aplied
+## Ansible over SSH / File resources/ Remote exec not working after ansible aplied

 That's caused by SSH server configuration incompatible with terraform.